Types of fishing and bait

 Mollusks and crustaceans

 Fishing for freshwater mollusks, except for zebra mussels and quagga mussels, is prohibited.
-Fishing for freshwater crustaceans is permitted by hand, using a landing net, a baittrap, a lift net or other common means, with no catch limit, during the fishing periods stipulated for “Other Species”, except in zones 17 and 22 to 24, where only line fishing (angling) is permitted for all species.
+Fishing for zebra mussels, quagga mussels and freshwater crustaceans is permitted using a landing net, a baittrap, a lift net, with no catch limit, during the fishing periods stipulated for “Other Species”, except in zone 13 where freshwater mussels fishing is prohibited and in zones 17 and 22 to 24, where only line fishing (angling) is permitted for all species.